 This clause may be modified only by:

 Working Group membership is by individual.
-Those attending meetings shall pay any required meeting fees if established.
+Those attending sessions shall pay any required session fees if established.
 Participants seeking Working Group membership are responsible for fulfilling the requirements to gain and maintain membership.

 Members of the Standards Committee are ex officio members of all Working Groups.
 Ex-officio members are allowed to vote on any Working Group motion or ballot, but are not counted towards quorum requirements or ballot return requirements if they don't vote.

-All persons that achieve session attendance credit for at least 75% of the meeting slots for the initial session of a Working Group become members of the Working Group.
-Thereafter, membership in a Working Group is established by achieving session attendance credit in at least 75% of the meeting slots at the sessions of the Working Group for two out of the last four plenary sessions; one duly constituted recent interim Working Group or Task Group session may be substituted for one of the two plenary sessions required to establish membership.
+All persons that achieve Credited Attendance for at least 75% of the meeting slots for the initial session of a Working Group become members of the Working Group.
+Thereafter, membership in a Working Group is established by achieving Credited Attendance in at least 75% of the meeting slots at the sessions of the Working Group for two out of the last four plenary sessions; one credited recent interim Working Group or Task Group session may be substituted for one of the two plenary sessions required to establish membership.
 A recent interim is any of the interims after the first of the four most recent plenaries.
-A duly constituted interim session is a one that has been declared by the Working Group Chair to be an interim Working Group or Task Group session.
+A credited interim session (an interim session with attendance credit) is a one that has been declared by the Working Group Chair or Technical Advisory Group Chair.

 A declaration of intent to the Chair of the Working Group may also be required in a Working Group to gain membership.
 Membership starts at the third plenary session attended by the participant.